 One of the questions I see on the guitar forums quite a bit is, “What kind of pickups does this Guild guitar have?”
-Since I’ve posted i many of these threads, I seem to get a lot of emails with the same question.
+Since I’ve posted in many of these threads, I seem to get a lot of emails with the same question.
 I thought that I might write up a quick summary of the differences as I know them.
 I originally wrote this article in 2011, and have updated it in 2014.

 First, let’s take a look at the original full-sized HB1.
-This is the pickup that Guild guys lust for, because though doesn’t quite sound like anything else, but it sounds amazingly good.
+This is the pickup that Guild guys lust for, because though they don’t quite sound like anything else, they sound amazingly good.
 I’ve not played an original Gibson PAF pickup since the 70s, but I’ve heard the Guild HB1 compared to that iconic pickup.
 I’ve seen these pickups on Guild guitars from the ’70s, ’80s, and early ’90s.

 These pickups define what a full-sized HB1s look like.
-Notice that there are two raised areas on the pickup, one containing the pole pieces, and the other blank.
+There are two raised areas on the pickup, one containing the pole pieces, and the other blank.
 The later SD1 and Fender HB1 pickups look the same at quick glance, but as we’ll see, there are important differences.
 I call this the “double hump” cover.

 Note that the Guild and Fender pickups look almost identical from the top.
 The main trick, observing from the outside, is to look at the mounting screws.
 On the vintage HB1s, these screws are farther apart than they are on Fender HB1s.
 In fact, just from looking at the front of the guitar, provided everything is stock, this is the first thing to check.
-Unfortunately, it’s not a guarantee that the pickups are vintage HB1s, but it’s a definite indication that they’re not Fender HB1s, and for many of us, that’s good enough.
+Unfortunately, it’s not a guarantee that the pickups are vintage HB1s, as we’ll see in a bit.
+Still, wide adjustment screws are a good indication of what you might find when you pull the pickups.

 The only way to tell for sure if the pickups in question are vintage Guild HB1s is to pull them from the guitar.
 They don’t have to be unsoldered, but you’ll need to pop them out to look at the back.
 I’ve included a few examples of vintage Guild HB1s for references, and you should be able to see the similarities in them all.

 First, most all Guild HB1s will have “Guild Made in USA” engraved into the base of the pickup.
-Most of the vintage samples will also have a date, which may look like it was scratched in by hand, or with a rotary engraving tool.
+Many of the vintage samples will also have a date, which may look like it was scratched in by hand, or with a rotary engraving tool.
 If you see this, then you’re in luck, because unless someone went to great lengths to make a fake (which I’ve never seen), then you’ve got yourself a vintage HB1.
 The date will likely confirm that the pickups are from the ’70s or ’80s.
-If there isn’t a date, it’s not the end of the world.
-I’ve seen some where the date was so faint that at first glance, I thought it wasn’t there.
+Not all vintage HB1s have this date, and I’ve seen some where the date was so faint that at first glance that I thought it wasn’t there.

 Another thing to look for is the presence of solder terminals.
 Vintage Guild HB1s have solder terminals on them, so that if you need to replace the pickup from your guitar, you don’t have to pull the wiring.
 Not only that, but there is no risk of cutting the lead wires too short, or pulling them out by accident.
 Personally, I think this is about the most brilliant thing I’ve ever seen, and I have no idea why all pickups aren’t made this way.
 The solder terminal will appear on one side of the pickup, and will look like a little circuit board sitting up, perpendicular to the base.

-Zoom into the picture of the two Guild HB1s and look at the solder terminals.
+Zoom into the pictures of the two Guild HB1s and look at the solder terminals.
 Notice how they look different on the two pickups?
 One has closer terminals, and one has them spaced farther apart.
 The pickup with the wider-spaced terminals is the bridge pickup.
 The terminals are wider to allow the addition of an additional ground wire that runs to a toggle switch.
 This switch allows the pickup to be thrown out of phase with the other pickup, a feature included on many of the 70s era Guild electric guitars.
 Regardless of whether or not the guitar had a phase switch, the pickup with the wider terminals should be the bridge pickup, since it will generally measure a little hotter than the other one in the pair.